christopherhendrich/istio-to-asm/README.md

 reviews-v3-8f967998d-ljhvp        2/2     Running   0          2m42s
 ```

-Rerun the commands until you also see *2/2 Ready* for each pod in both namespaces.
+Rerun the commands until you see *2/2 Ready* for each pod in both namespaces.

 ### Verify applications are working as expected
 Both applications are now reachable via the Istio Ingress Gateway.